sst/sst/www/docs/about.md

 - Automatically lints your code using [ESLint](https://eslint.org/)
 - Runs your unit tests using [Jest](https://jestjs.io/)

-Behind the scenes, SST uses <a href={ config.forkedCdk }>a lightweight fork of AWS CDK</a> to programmatically invoke the various CDK commands.
+Internally, SST uses the CDK CLI to invoke the various CDK commands.

 ## Quick start